dokieli logodokieli

 License

-The user can specify the rights and license for their articles and annotations from a list of Creative Commons licenses, e.g., CC BY 4.0.
-Notifications by default use the CC0 1.0 Universal license.
+Licenses and rights can be specified for articles and annotations from a list of Creative Commons options, e.g., CC BY 4.0.
+Notifications, by default, use the CC0 1.0 Universal license.

 Language